Mixability of Integral Losses: a Key to Efficient Online Aggregation of Functional and Probabilistic Forecasts: Preliminaries

 \begin{example}[Logarithmic loss] The function $\lambda(\gamma,\omega)=-\log\gamma(\omega)$ with $\Omega=\{1,\dots,K\}$ and $\Gamma=\Delta_{K}$ is $1$-mixable, see \cite{adamskiy2012putting}.
 The substitution function $\Sigma_{log}$ is defined by

 \end{example}

 \begin{definition}[Exponentially concave loss function] Let $\Gamma$ be a \textbf{convex subset of a linear space} over $\mathbb{R}$.
-A function $\lambda:\Gamma\times\Omega\rightarrow \mathbb{R}$ is called $\eta$-exponentially concave if for all $N=1,2,\dots$, probability vector $(w^{1},\dots,w^{N})$ and vectors of forecast $(\gamma^{1},\dots,\gamma^{N})\in \Gamma^{N}$ the following holds true for all $\omega\in\Omega$:
+A function $\lambda:\Gamma\times\Omega\rightarrow \mathbb{R}$ is called $\eta$-exponentially concave if for all $N=1,2,\dots$, probability vector $({\alpha}^{1},\dots,{\alpha}^{N})$ and vectors of forecast $(\gamma^{1},\dots,\gamma^{N})\in \Gamma^{N}$ the following holds true for all $\omega\in\Omega$:

-where $\overline{\gamma}=\sum_{n=1}^{N}w^{n}\gamma^{n}$.
-Note that $\overline{\gamma}\in\Gamma$ due to the convexity of $\Gamma$. \end{definition} Clearly, exponential concavity leads to mixability, but the inverse is not always true, see discussion in \cite{cesa-bianchi}.\footnote{In specific cases one may apply \textbf{exp-concavifying} transform to reparametrize the loss to make it exponentially concave, see \cite{kamalaruban2015exp}.} Also exp-concavity is naturally defined only for convex subsets of linear spaces, while mixability can be defined on arbitrary sets.
+where $\overline{\gamma}=\sum_{n=1}^{N}{\alpha}^{n}\gamma^{n}$.
+Note that $\overline{\gamma}\in\Gamma$ due to the convexity of $\Gamma$. \end{definition} Clearly, \textbf{exponential concavity leads to mixability}. {Indeed, one may naturally put $\Sigma\big(\{\gamma^{n},{\alpha}^{n}\}_{n=1}^{N}\big)=\sum_{n=1}^{N}{\alpha}^{n}\gamma^{n}$ as the substitution function.} However, the inverse is not always true, see discussion in \cite{cesa-bianchi}.\footnote{In specific cases one may apply \textbf{exp-concavifying} transform to reparametrize the loss to make it exponentially concave, see \cite{kamalaruban2015exp}.} Also exp-concavity is naturally defined only for convex subsets of linear spaces, while mixability can be defined on arbitrary sets.

 The square loss function $\lambda(\gamma, \omega)=(\gamma-\omega)^{2}$ with ${\Gamma=\Omega=[l,r]}$ is $\frac{1}{2(r-l)^{2}}$-exponentially concave, see \cite{kivinen1999averaging}.\footnote{The maximal exponential concavity rate $\eta$ of squared loss is $4$ times lower than the corresponding mixability rate.} Also, from the previous subsection we see that the logarithmic loss is $1$-exponentially concave.